 Despite their relative similarity in firmness, the feel of each mattress is quite different.

 Casper’s softness translates through a more pronounced “hug” like feeling.
-When you lie into the Casper you’ll feel a bit more sinkage as the latex and memory foam layers conform to your body.
-Having the latex layer on top helps to prevent any heat build up in the memory foam.
-The combination of latex and memory foam create a nice mix of features.
+When you lie into the Casper you’ll feel a bit more sinkage as the poly foam and memory foam layers conform to your body.

 The 2nd layer of memory foam means you get a nice contour and pressure relief, especially the longer you lie on the Casper.
-Additionally, latex on top means better cooling, bounce, and response.
+Additionally, having a responsive poly foam on top means better cooling, bounce, and response.
 My only complaint with the Casper is the top layers aren’t thick enough, forcing sleepers to engage the poly foam transition and base layers more deeply.

 For a complete deep dive into the feel, comfort, and support dynamics of the Casper please read my full Casper mattress review.